-Information about New York JFK Airport
+Things to know about New York JFK Airport

-Which facilities do I find at New York JFK Airport?
+Facilities at New York JFK Airport

-Wherever you are at JFK Airport, you have access to fast and unlimited WiFi.
-If you have an early flight or you arrive late, it is wise to look for a hotel in the immediate vicinity of the airport.
-There are a number of motels and hotels with shuttle services around the airport.
-You won’t be bored for a minute at the airport itself.
-At JFK Airport you will find massage salons, bookstores, clothing stores and souvenir shops.
+New York JFK Airport is the busiest in the United States and one of the most active in North America based on international passengers.
+It doesn’t matter where you are at New York JFK Airport; you always have free access to fast and unlimited WiFi.
+If you have an early flight or arrive late, it is wise to look for a hotel in the airport’s immediate vicinity.
+There are several motels and hotels with shuttle services around the airport.
+New York JFK Airport also has massage salons, bookstores, clothing stores and souvenir shops.
 There is a chapel open to followers of different religions.

 All terminals at JFK Airport are interconnected by the AirTrain, which also takes you to the parking lots, the shuttle bus meeting point and the Jamaica and Howard Beach stations.
 A train runs from Jamaica station to New York, known as the Long Island Railroad.
 This train stops in Brooklyn at Atlantic Terminal and in Manhattan at Penn Station.